sterry-cyber/sterry-cyber/README.md

 <h2 align="left">Hi 👋!
-My name is sterry-cyber
-<br>... a passionate developer focused on creating innovative solutions and improving user experiences.
+My name is sterry-cyber... <br>a passionate developer focused on creating innovative solutions and improving user experiences.
 Always eager to learn and grow, I'm currently diving into exciting projects that merge technology with creativity!</h2>

 ###